Dense Matter in Neutron Stars with eXTP: Pulse profile modeling

 \subsubsection{Combined constraints}

 The constraints on geometry derived from the polarimetric data for the AMXPs can then be used together with PPM on other (non-polarimetry) data sets.
 Fig. \ref{fig:combined_constraints} shows simulated constraints for 100 ks of exposure time for eXTP-SFA for the scenario explored in Sect.~\ref{Sec:amp_pol}, but using the geometric constraints derived from the eXTP-PFA analysis as priors.
 This analysis uses the AMXP PPM pipeline of \cite{Dorsman25}, which incorporates an appropriate atmosphere model \cite{Bobrikova2023} and model for emission from the accretion disk.
 Compared to analysis of the same scenario for simulated NICER data, the constraints on mass and radius are much tighter with eXTP-SFA: the 68\% credible interval on mass has reduced from $\sim$0.20 to $\sim$0.13 M$_{\odot}$, and the 68\% credible interval on radius has reduced from 0.19 to 0.11 km.
 The improvement is in part due to larger effective area, and in part due to polarization constraints.
 This is a conservative estimate for eXTP with an effective observation time here of only 100 ks, compared to the simulation in \cite{Dorsman25} of 130 ks.
+Table \ref{tab:techniques_precision} summarizes the quantitative performance of PPM techniques in constraining NS mass and radius.